barsauskasalius/save-delete-links--chrome-extension-/README.md

-# You can save and delete website links using this chrome extension.
+# You can save and delete website links or notes using this chrome extension.